mohamedhesham1619/video-clipper/README.md

 ---

-### Why `FFmpeg` is used?

-While `yt-dlp` can handle the entire download and clip process, the **progress information it exposes is limited**.
-Its `--progress` flag provides meaningful updates for full downloads, but during clipping, the output isn’t sufficient to support real-time client updates.

-To address this, the app uses `yt-dlp` only for **extracting and downloading** the requested clip and then **pipes its output to `ffmpeg`**.

-`ffmpeg` then:
-- Produces the final output file.
-- Exposes detailed progress data (e.g., current output duration).

-By comparing this duration against the requested clip length, the app calculates and shares **accurate real-time progress percentages** with the client.

----

 ### How `yt-dlp` frequent updates are handled?

 `yt-dlp` updates often to adapt to changes on video platforms, and an outdated version can cause downloads to fail.
 To handle this: